History of bookselling: French booksellers

 The first wave of French booksellers came soon after Johannes Gutenberg introduced his new printing technologies in Europe.
 The oldest known bookstore still opened in France (and Europe) is the Librairie Nouvelle d'Orléans.
 Its owner in 1545 was Étienne Rouzeau, it now belongs to publisher Albin Michel.

+The Book-Hunter in Paris by Octave Uzanne explores second hand and used booksellers and stalls in Paris during the late 19th century.

-The Société typographique de Neuchâtel sales representative, Jean-François Favarger, made several tours of France and Switzerland, selling books and negotiating deals with booksellers in 1775-1776.
+The Société typographique de Neuchâtel sales representative, Jean-François Favarger, made several tours of France and Switzerland, selling books and negotiating deals with booksellers in 1775–1776.

 In 1810 Napoleon created a system by which, a would-be bookseller had to apply for a license (brevet), and supply four references testifying to his morality, and four confirmations of his professional ability to perform the job.
 All references had to be certified by the local mayor.
 If the application was accepted, the bookseller would have to swear an oath of loyalty to the régime.
 The application process was conducted to ensure that the new bookstore was not a place that distributed rebellious publications.
 The brevet process continued until 1870.